GISS It: Financial Life Skills for Our Children

 One of the most powerful ways to build long-term wealth also happens to be one of the most effective ways for children to learn to manage money and develop their financial numeracy skills.
 The GISS framework also teaches children valuable concepts, such as the power of giving, and saving for the future.

-This is an ancient concept often referred to as “tithing” which means “a tenth.”
+This is an ancient concept often referred to as tithing which means a tenth.
 As children begin to learn about, and give time and/or money to various causes, they become aware of their ability to help others and make a difference in the world.
 Increased engagement in our global community is related to high self-esteem and personal happiness, just as good relationships and experiences are.
+As they get older they might want to do tithing as a periodic thing, if they do, then they may have questions like “is tithing tax deductible?”, and so on, so they can better plan with their finances when it comes to tax season.

 Investing is an abstract concept for really young children, but it can be introduced gradually.
-They don’t have to invest any of this money for years, it depends on the child and family.
+They do not have to invest any of this money for years, it depends on the child and family.
 Putting small amounts of money aside consistently will give them a base to start with when the time comes.
-Initially this segment can be explained as the money the child “grows” to use and live on when they are older.
+Initially this segment can be explained as the money the child grows to use and live on when they are older.
 They could use a portion to open their first entrepreneurial venture.
-The key message here is that they don’t have to have large amounts to get started.
+The key message here is that they do not have to have large amounts to get started.

 The process of consistently dividing all income into these four categories provides children many learning benefits including: